-The Student Services Department at Nexus University provides a permanent liaison with our students and has several activities to help the student resolve any issue they may have and to succeed in their academic quest.
+The Student Services Department at Nexus University provides a permanent liaison with our students and has several activities to help them resolve any issues they may have and to succeed in their academic quest.
 This office also facilitates any activity students may want to engage in as a way of sharing their skills and knowledge with the wider community.
-Student services aims at maximizing retention, and satisfaction of our students in every step of their academic journey.
+Student services department aims at maximizing retention, and satisfaction of our students in every step of their academic journey.
 Nexus University believes that students have the fundamental rights to:

 - Personal and intellectual liberty

 - Mutual respect

 - Receiving a quality education

-- To learn in an environment free from discrimination, harassment, or any form of hazing.
+- Learn in an environment free from discrimination, harassment, or any form of hazing.

-Student Affairs advances student development and learning; fosters community engagement; promotes diversity, inclusion, and respect; and empowers students to thrive.
+Student Affairs advances student development and learning, fosters community engagement, promotes diversity, inclusion, respect, and empowers students to thrive.
 Our office also handles such matters as complaints, disciplinary actions and appeals.
-Please contact our director of student services, at stuservices@nexusuniversity.com
+Please contact our director of student services, at <a href="mailto:student-st